Mais-Bohnen-Eintopf (Maissuppe mit schwarzen Bohnen)

 How did you like it?

-Please let me know how this Spicy Black Bean Soup with Roasted Corn recipe turned out for you!
+Please let me know how this Black Bean Soup with Roasted Corn recipe turned out for you!
 I would love to hear how you liked it.
 Simply rate it with the stars above ⭐ or leave me a comment and rate it below.

 Did you make any changes to this recipe?